Business Culture in Spain

 - MBA 660 Global Business

-This faculty-led program provides both undergraduate and graduate students an opportunity to experience Spanish cultural and business environments while exploring two beautiful and historic European cities, Madrid and Barcelona.
+The faculty-led program – Business Culture in Spain – provides both undergraduate and graduate students an opportunity to experience Spanish cultural and business environments while exploring two beautiful and historic European cities, Madrid and Barcelona.
 During Spring Break, students will learn about Spanish culture, business practices, regulatory environment, and educational system, while receiving a firsthand peek at how businesses adapt to different socio-economic environments.
 Students will also have the opportunity to work in cross-cultural environments while interacting directly with individuals from one of many Coastal Carolina University's partner institutions.

 In addition to visiting with real businesses, students will take in sights like the magnificent Royal Palace and Prado Museum in Madrid, and Gaudi’s Sagrada Familia in Barcelona.